Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ## Executive Summary

 - This project is about a **Network** consisting of two servers, a penetration testing Kali VM and an ELK stack server.
-The Network architechture is presented below
+In addition there is also a capstone machine that is used to test for alerts.
+The Network architechture is presented below:

 ![](images/network.png)